 Looking back, Nelson marvels at the impact technology has had on the legal system, particularly the vital role DNA analysis now plays in criminal cases.
-Earlier this fall, Nelson discussed technology and the evolution of criminal prosecutions at an Augustana Thought Leader Forum.
-His presentation, "CSI Sioux Falls: The Investigation and Prosecution of the Criminal Case," dissected four criminal prosecutions involving the use of forensic or scientific evidence, such as blood stains, saliva and other bodily fluid.
-The cases ranged from 1989, when DNA was not considered, to recent cases when DNA analysis played a critical role in the jury's verdict.
+Nelson will discuss technology and the evolution of criminal prosecutions during the Augustana Thought Leader Forum at 11:30 a.m. on Wednesday, Nov.
+10. His presentation, "CSI Sioux Falls: The Investigation and Prosecution of the Criminal Case," will dissect four criminal prosecutions involving the use of forensic or scientific evidence, such as blood stains, saliva and other bodily fluid.
+The cases range from 1989, when DNA was not considered, to recent cases when DNA analysis played a critical role in the jury's verdict.